Libera (choir): Supporting roles

 Libera has provided choral backing to a number of artists, including Aled Jones, Björk, Luciano Pavarotti, Hayley Westenra, Peter Skellern, José Carreras, Neil Diamond, Cliff Richard, and Michael Crawford.
 Libera has also sung for several film soundtracks, including Romeo + Juliet, The Merchant of Venice, Shadowlands and Hannibal.
-A movie preview for The Curious Case of Benjamin Button uses a brief selection from one of their songs, but they do not appear in the film's final soundtrack.
+A film preview for The Curious Case of Benjamin Button uses a brief selection from one of their songs, but they do not appear in the film's final soundtrack.

-Several Libera members have performed solo work outside of Libera while still members of the choir.
+Several Libera members have performed solo work outside Libera while remaining members of the choir.
 For example, Tom Cully sang for Silence, Night and Dreams by Zbigniew Preisner, and can be heard singing in an episode of the British television series Foyle's War.
 In 2002, Libera member Steven Geraghty was a featured soloist for the soundtrack of the PlayStation 2 game Ico.
-More recently, Libera member Ciaran Bradbury-Hickey helped to record the soundtrack of [Road] which is a short film about motorbike racing.
+More recently, Libera member Ciaran Bradbury-Hickey helped to record the soundtrack of Road, a short film about motorbike racing.
 Former Libera member Ben Crawley did solo work for Paul Joyce's production of The Snow Queen in 2004.